California C-Section Injuries Lawyer

 Why Choose The Law Offices of Dr. Bruce G. Fagel & Associates

 At The Law Offices of Dr. Bruce G. Fagel & Associates, we have been successfully representing victims of cesarean section and other birth injuries for decades.
-Dr. Fagel is uniquely qualified to handle your birth injury case because he practiced emergency medicine for 10 years before becoming a medical malpractice lawyer.
+Dr. Fagel is uniquely qualified to handle your birth injury case in Los Angeles because he practiced emergency medicine for 10 years before becoming a medical malpractice lawyer.
 In fact, he still maintains his medical license in California.
 He is nationally recognized for his success in obtaining two of the top 100 jury verdicts in 2002 and one of the top 100 jury verdicts in the United States in 2005.

 When doctors or other medical professionals have reason to believe that a fetus during labor or delivery may be harmed by allowing a vaginal birth to proceed, a cesarean section must be considered as an option.
 C-section birth is often the safest way to make a healthy delivery in the face of childbirth complications.
 It is critical that a doctor knows when this must occur, because there are many variables to consider if a cesarean section delivery should be performed.
 If an obstetrician fails to perform a c-section procedure in a timely manner, complications, severe injury or death could occur.